thirdreality/ThiredReality-Zigbee-3.0-USB-dongle/README.md

 Important Note:
 ## Radiation Exposure Statement
 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with minimum distance 20cm between the radiator and your body.
 This transmitter must not be co-located or operating in conjunction with any other antenna or transmitter.